xvitaly/srvwidget/README.md

 Installation
 ========
+1. Upload all files to your web server.

+2. Open /libs/srvwidget/SrvWidget.class.php and set MySQL username, password and database name.

-1. Import this SQL dump file:
+3. Import this SQL dump file:
 ```
 DROP TABLE IF EXISTS `servers`;
 CREATE TABLE IF NOT EXISTS `servers` (